 What to see and do

-While Big Skies Festival sees Australian music greats, like Kasey Chambers and Killing Heidi take to the main stage every night, there’s plenty to see and do from the moment the suns up.
+While Big Skies Festival will see Aussie music greats hit the main stage at night, there’s plenty to see and do from the moment the suns up.

 What to eat